cookieclicker98/cookieclicker98.github.io/README.md

 # cookieclicker98.github.io

-- Cookie Clicker in style of Windows 98
+- Cookie Clicker in style of Windows 98 - <a href="https://cookieclicker98.github.io">Play Now!</a>

 ## Roadmap